krancour/brignext/PROPOSAL.md

 1. Permissive license
 1. Deployable in-cluster; can be included in default Brigade install
 1. Managed instances available from numerous vendors
-1. Deployable in wide array of configurations to cover both evaluation/development use _and_ production use
+1. Deployable in a wide array of configurations to cover both evaluation/development use _and_ production use
 1. Demonstrated ability to scale
 1. Atomic updates to single documents without the need for transactions